An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Discretizing via the HPS method

 \section{Discretizing via the HPS method}

-The HPS method applied to \eqref{eqn:diffhelm} is based on partitioning the geometry $\Omega$ into a collection of small boxes of the same size.
+The HPS method applied to \eqref{eqn:diffhelm} is based on partitioning the geometry $\Omega$ into a collection of small boxes.
 In previous papers on the HPS method, these small boxes have been called \emph{leaf} boxes but the term \emph{element} from the finite element literature can also be applied to them.
 Each element is discretized with a modified spectral collocation method and continuity of impedance data is used to \emph{glue} the boxes together.
-This section reviews the discretization technique and presents an efficient and a \emph{matrix-free} way of applying the matrix that results from the discretization.
+This section reviews the discretization technique.

-\begin{remark} This manuscript considers a uniform mesh or domain partitioning for simplicity of presentation.
+\begin{remark} For simplicity of presentation, all the leaf boxes are taken to be the same size in this manuscript.
+In other words, we consider a uniform mesh or domain partitioning for simplicity of presentation.
 The technique can easily be extended to a nonuniform mesh with the use of interpolation operators and maintaining the appropriate ratio in size between neighboring boxes (as presented in \cite{GeldermansGillman2019}). \end{remark}